-How is Child Support Calculated in Arizona?
+How Is Child Support Calculated In Arizona?

-- The cost of health insurance;
+- The age(s) of the child(ren);

-- The number of children;
+- The income of each party;

 - The amount of parenting time exercised by each parent.